-If the defendant is not eligible for a preliminary hearing, waives the hearing, or does not request a preliminary hearing, the case will proceed to the disposition hearing.
+If you are not eligible for a preliminary hearing, waive the hearing, or do not request a preliminary hearing, the case will proceed to the disposition hearing.

 2. Do I need a disposition hearing in my Colorado criminal court case?

 Most criminal cases in Colorado never go to trial.
-Instead, the majority of cases are plea bargained, where the prosecutor offers to recommend certain terms in exchange for the defendant pleading guilty.
+Instead, the majority of cases are plea bargained, where the prosecutor offers to recommend certain terms in exchange for you pleading guilty.

 Make sure you talk to your lawyer before ever accepting a plea deal.
 The prosecutor may make it seem like you don’t have a choice, or it is a “one-time offer,” but these deals can usually be negotiated.

-If the recommendation is not accepted by the judge, the defendant and prosecutor may go back to negotiations.
+If the judge does not accept the recommendation, you and the prosecutor may go back to negotiations.

-After the plea bargain has been made and accepted, it is the end of the defendant’s chance to challenge the criminal charges.
-The defendant must follow the terms of the sentencing, including any probationary conditions or terms of parole upon release.
+After the plea bargain has been made and accepted, it is the end of your chance to challenge the criminal charges.
+You must follow the terms of the sentencing, including any probationary conditions or terms of parole upon release.

 A continuance is basically asking for more time.
-In most cases, a continuance will be granted so as not to violate the defendant’s rights.
-However, the defendant may need to show cause why a continuance is necessary, especially where the defendant has asked for multiple extensions.
+In most cases, a continuance will be granted to avoid violating your rights.
+However, you may need to show cause why a continuance is necessary, especially where you have asked for multiple extensions.

 Grounds for a continuance may include:

-- public defender failure to appear in court,
+- public defender‘s failure to appear in court,

-- public defender replacement with a criminal defense attorney,
+- public defender’s replacement with a criminal defense attorney,

-- scheduling conflict with the court, defendant, prosecutor, or defense attorney, or
+- scheduling conflict with the court, prosecutor, or you or your defense attorney, or

 - illness or emergency.

-The prosecutor and defendant can continue negotiating possible plea agreement deals, all to the trial stage.
+The prosecutor and you can continue negotiating possible plea agreement deals, all to the trial stage.
 Your attorney may recommend taking a plea.
-However, it is important to know that the ultimate decision of whether to take the offer or not is up to the defendant alone.
+However, it is important to know that the ultimate decision of whether to take the offer or not is up to you alone.

 3. Do I need to have a lawyer for the disposition hearing?